awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 1. Run the `rdsadmin.rdsadmin_util.set_configuration` command to set up archiving\.

-   For example, to retain the archived redo logs for 24 hours, run the command following\.
+   For example, to retain the archived redo logs for 24 hours, run the following command\.

    ```
    exec rdsadmin.rdsadmin_util.set_configuration('archivelog retention hours',24);